cartwrightian/cfnassist/README.md

 The path to the file will be replaced with the URL, for example

-`cfnassist.sh -env Dev -file templateFile.json -artifacts "urlA=dist/release.txt;urlB=dist/deployable.tgz" -bucket bucketName MyBucket -build 1123`
+`cfnassist -env Dev -file templateFile.json -artifacts "urlA=dist/release.txt;urlB=dist/deployable.tgz" -bucket bucketName MyBucket -build 1123`

 This will upload the files `release.txt` and `deployable.tgz` to S3 bucket MyBucket and then populate the parameters `urlA` and `urlB` with the corresponding S3 urls and pass these into `templateFile.json`.